 The Phenomenon of the Sports Jersey

-Today, every major sports team makes much of their revenue by selling authentic jerseys to fans.
+Today, every major sports team makes much of its revenue by selling authentic jerseys to fans.
 Soccer teams, in particular, change their kit design annually to keep people buying.
 The phenomenon of fans wearing the uniform of their heroes has grown over the last 25 years to the point that in today’s stadiums and arenas, it’s the spectators who aren’t dressed in their team’s colours that stick out.

-“Today’s fans find it necessary to ‘be a part of the team’,” he wrote, “not just spectators and admirers.
+“Today’s fans find it necessary to ‘be a part of the team,” he wrote, “not just spectators and admirers.
 They high five as if they personally contributed to a score or a win.”

 Fitsell would argue that it’s this mentality that has led to the rise of jerseys.
 Today, they are as much the uniform of the fan as they are the player.

 Origins and Fashion Choices